Starmer says Labour is on path to majority as Sunak voices ‘disappointment’

 In Hertsmere, where Deputy Prime Minister Oliver Dowden is MP, the Tories have lost control of the council, with 13 councillors voted out, while Labour has gained seven and the Lib Dems six.

-The Conservatives lost control of Welwyn Hatfield – in Energy Secretary Grant Shapps’ constituency – where both the Lib Dems and Labour made gains.
+The Conservatives lost control of Welwyn Hatfield – represented in Parliament by Energy Secretary Grant Shapps – where both the Lib Dems and Labour made gains.

-Tamworth, Brentwood, North West Leicestershire and East Lindsey have fallen from Tory administrations to no overall control.
+The Tories also lost overall control in North West Leicestershire, Brentwood, East Lindsey and Hertsmere, as Labour won Blackpool.

-Elsewhere, the Conservatives have lost control of South Kesteven in Lincolnshire, where the party had 36 of the 56 seats before polling day.
+Polling expert Professor Sir John Curtice told the PA news agency the “jury is still out” on whether Labour has made progress as a party and said it is not experiencing the level of success seen ahead of Sir Tony Blair’s 1997 landslide.

-Labour has replaced the Tories as the largest party in Hartlepool and Worcester.
+“Labour are going to have their biggest lead over the Conservatives in terms of votes than at any point since 2010, but it’s going to be as much to do with the Conservatives being down as much as it is Labour being up,” he said.

-On the eve of the coronation, the Lib Dems won control in the Royal Borough of Windsor and Maidenhead from the Conservatives.
+Government minister and local MP Johnny Mercer said Labour gaining control of Plymouth, where the Tories had run a minority administration, was “terrible”.

-Veterans minister Mr Mercer conceded it had been a “terrible night” in Plymouth, which he blamed on local factors including the council’s decision to fell dozens of trees in the city centre as he defended Mr Sunak as the “strong leader this country needs”.
+The veterans minister blamed the loss on local factors including the council’s decision to fell dozens of trees in the city centre, as he defended Mr Sunak as the “strong leader this country needs”.

 Stoke-on-Trent North Tory MP Jonathan Gullis told Sky News councillors have “suffered because, at the end of 2022, the Conservative Party as a brand was certainly damaged”.

-– Labour has gained control of four councils and added 161 councillors.
+– Labour has gained control of five councils and added 180 councillors.

 Labour expects to have its best local election results since 1997, with an equivalent vote share lead of at least 8% over the Tories, which could result in a majority Labour government if repeated in a Westminster contest.